 Which neighborhoods in Gatlinburg are best suited for new residents?

-Gatlinburg offers diverse neighborhood options, each with unique characteristics.
+Gatlinburg offers different neighborhood tradeoffs, each with clear local differences.
 Chalet Village is popular for its scenic views and proximity to outdoor activities.
 Gatlinburg Downtown provides easy access to shops, restaurants, and entertainment, making it ideal for those who enjoy a vibrant city atmosphere.

 How does Gatlinburg's job market and lifestyle fit potential residents?